dgaddy/silent_speech/README.md

 The EMG and audio data can be downloaded from <https://doi.org/10.5281/zenodo.4064408>.
 The scripts expect the data to be located in a `emg_data` subdirectory by default, but the location can be overridden with flags (see the top of `read_emg.py`).

-Force-aligned phonemes from the Montreal Forced Aligner has been included in the git submodule.
+Force-aligned phonemes from the Montreal Forced Aligner have been included as a git submodule, which must be updated using the process described in "Environment Setup" below.
-By default, this data is expected to be in a subdirectory `text_alignments`.
 Note that there will not be an exception if the directory is not found, but logged phoneme prediction accuracies reporting 100% is a sign that the directory has not been loaded correctly.

 ## Environment Setup

-This code requires Python 3.8 or later.
-We strongly recommend running in a new Anaconda environment.
+We strongly recommend running in Anaconda.

-First we will do some conda installs.
-Your environment must use CUDA 11.8 or later to support RTX 4090.
+To create a new environment with all required dependencies, run:
 ```
-conda install pytorch==2.0 torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
-conda install libsndfile -c conda-forge
+conda env create -f environment.yml
+conda activate silent_speech
 ```

-HiFi-GAN has been included in the git submodule. (this replaces the WaveNet vocoder that was used in earlier versions).

-The rest of the required packages can be installed with pip or conda.
+This will install with CUDA 11.8.

+You will also need to pull git submodules for Hifi-GAN and the phoneme alignment data, using the following commands:
 ```
-conda install absl-py numpy=1.23 librosa=0.8.1 pysoundfile matplotlib scipy numba unidecode
-pip install jiwer==2.2.1 deepspeech==0.9.3 praat-textgrids noisereduce==1.1.0
+git submodule init
+git submodule update
+tar -xvzf text_alignments/text_alignments.tar.gz
 ```

-librosa 0.9.0 or later will not support for positional arguments, which will break the related function call.
-This version (0.8.1) is not compatible with numpy later than 1.24.

-jiwer 2.3.0 or later will not allow empty strings (see method **compute_measures**)

-Download pre-trained DeepSpeech model files.
-It is important that you use DeepSpeech version 0.7.0 model files to maintain consistency of evaluation.
-Note that the DeepSpeech pip package we recommend is version 0.9.3 (which uses a more up-to-date CUDA), but this is compatible with version 0.7.x model files.
+Use the following commands to download pre-trained DeepSpeech model files for evaluation.
+It is important that you use DeepSpeech version 0.7.0 model files for evaluation numbers to be consistent with the original papers.
+Note that more recent DeepSpeech packages such as version 0.9.3 can be used as long as they are compatible with version 0.7.x model files.
 ```
 curl -LO https://github.com/mozilla/DeepSpeech/releases/download/v0.7.0/deepspeech-0.7.0-models.pbmm
 curl -LO https://github.com/mozilla/DeepSpeech/releases/download/v0.7.0/deepspeech-0.7.0-models.scorer